LittleBigPlanet (2009 video game): Development

-In a February 2009 press release, Sony announced a version of LittleBigPlanet for the PlayStation Portable was being developed by SCE Studio Cambridge in conjunction with Media Molecule.
+In a February 2009 press release, Sony announced a version of LittleBigPlanet for the PlayStation Portable was being developed by SCEE Cambridge Studio in conjunction with Media Molecule.
 The game was tentatively referred to as LittleBigPlanet PSP and was first shown publicly at E3 2009 where two Australian-themed levels from the Story Mode were available to play.
 One of these was a surfing minigame where the goal was to keep Sackboy on a moving surfboard for as long as possible and the other was a full, platforming level.
 The game's aesthetics are very similar to those of the PlayStation 3 version and many similar gameplay mechanics, such as sticker switches, feature in the PSP game.
 As with the PlayStation 3 game, Stephen Fry provides voice overs for the English-language version of the game.
 Also, as with the PlayStation 3 game, comedy writer Dean Wilkinson provided the script for Fry, as well as writing in-game dialogue and characters.
 Unlike its PlayStation 3 counterpart, multiplayer gameplay does not feature in LittleBigPlanet on the PSP.
 However, the creation and sharing of levels has been carried over.

 Downloadable content

-SCE Cambridge Studio has released several packs of paid-for or free downloadable content (DLC), including items such as materials, stickers and costumes, some being ports from the original PS3 version of the game.
+Several packs of paid or free downloadable content (DLC), including items such as materials, stickers and costumes, some being ports from the original PS3 version of the game.
 The free kits are all a single costume with the exception being the Savannah costumes, which include both of the costumes that are given to the player in the 'Savannah' section of the original PlayStation 3 game.
-In the PlayStation Store; SCE Cambridge Studio released a set of "Purchasable Levels" called the Turbo!
+In the PlayStation Store; A set of "Purchasable Levels" were released called the Turbo!
 Pack of 6 Levels, 121 Objects, 28 Materials, 112 Stickers, 20 Sounds Objects, 6 Music files, and 1 Background.

 Reception

 The game has received generally positive reviews from most critics, both Eurogamer and IGN gave LittleBigPlanet a score of 9/10 commenting that the PSP version was just as good as the PlayStation 3 version and went on to say that the title was "one of the stand-out titles" for the console, while IGN commented that "The platforming's fun, the create tools are solid, and online's undoubtedly impressive – especially considering that these upload/download features are on the PSP."
-GameSpot scored it an 8 out of 10 criticising the short storyline, the limited Sackboy manipulation, and the lack of multiplayer, but they praised the fact that almost everything else was intact from the PlayStation 3 version.
+GameSpot scored it an 8 out of 10 criticizing the short storyline, the limited Sackboy manipulation, and the lack of multiplayer, but they praised the fact that almost everything else was intact from the PlayStation 3 version.

+During the 13th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated LittleBigPlanet for "Portable Game of the Year" and "Outstanding Achievement in Portable Game Design".